Skip to content

 config.edge.skype.comConfiguration

-host.docker.internalMCP Gateway (MCPG) on host — added by the standalone compiler, not part of CORE_ALLOWED_HOSTS
+host.docker.internalMCP Gateway (MCPG) and SafeOutputs on host — added for AWF targets (standalone, 1es), not part of CORE_ALLOWED_HOSTS

 Agents can specify additional allowed hosts in their front matter using either ecosystem identifiers or raw domain patterns: